karan1713/karan1713/README.md

 - 👋 Hi, I’m @karan_sharma
 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Team Projects
-- 📫 How to reach me mail-karansharma7443@gmail.com
+- 📫 How to reach me karansharma7443@gmail.com

 <!---
 karan1713/karan1713 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.